FindMySchool LogoFindMySchool

 For the 2023/24 leavers cohort, 41% progressed to university.
 A further 32% entered employment, 5% progressed to further education, and 2% started apprenticeships.
 These figures indicate that higher education is a significant pathway, but not the only one, and that employment routes are also prominent for a meaningful share of leavers.

 Oxbridge progression exists but is small scale.
-In the most recent measurement period in the data set, there were two Oxbridge applications and one student secured an Oxbridge place.
+In the most recent measurement period set, there were two Oxbridge applications and one student secured an Oxbridge place.
 For families with highly academic ambitions, that suggests Oxbridge is possible, but the school is not currently an Oxbridge-heavy environment where large cohorts follow that route as a norm.

 In practice, this mix can suit students who benefit from options and flexibility.
 Those who want a clearly defined Russell Group pipeline should ask the sixth form team how university guidance operates, what support is available for competitive courses, and what recent examples look like for similar students.